-$50 is actually a tonne of money, and this entire side hustle goal equates to an extra $1500 per month!!
+After all, $50 is actually a ton of money, and this entire side hustle goal equates to an extra $1500 per month!

 So, if you’re looking to boost your income in a meaningful way but want a tangible daily goal for doing so, this list of ways to make $50 a day should provide some inspiration.